 The trademarks, logos and service marks ("Marks") displayed in this site, the Documentation and Product(s) provided by Avaya are the registered or unregistered Marks of Avaya, its affiliates, or other third parties.
 Users are not permitted to use such Marks without prior written consent from Avaya or such third party which may own the Mark.
 Nothing contained in this site, the Documentation and Product(s) should be construed as granting, by implication, estoppel, or otherwise, any license or right in and to the Marks without the express written permission of Avaya or the applicable third party.

 Avaya is a registered trademark of Avaya Inc.

-All non-Avaya trademarks are the property of their respective owners, and "Linux" is a registered trademark of Linus Torvalds.
+All non-Avaya trademarks are the property of their respective owners.
+Linux[®] is the registered trademark of Linus Torvalds in the U.S. and other countries.

 Downloading Documentation